ECheynet/fitMann1994/README.md

 - The function mannTurb.m introduced in [5]

-This is the first version of the submission.
-Several changes may occur soon.
 Any comment, suggestion or question is welcomed.

-References:
+## References

 [1] Mann, J. (1994).
 The spatial structure of neutral atmospheric surface-layer turbulence.
 Journal of fluid mechanics, 273, 141-168.